 Ironically this same tongue can be both an instrument of blessing to our Lord and Father and a weapon that hurls curses upon others who are created in God’s own image.

 His name was Bill, and he was a tough one to love.

 I can’t for the life of me remember the purpose of the class we attended together as seniors in high school, but I can describe in detail the way the desks were lined up on only two sides of the room, the windows placed high along one wall, the consistent din outside our door from band members practicing for game nights and pep rallies, and the familiar scent of paper and books and cafeteria menus.

-That world reminded him daily – I reminded him daily – of just what a misfit he was.
+That world reminded him daily—I reminded him daily—of just what a misfit he was.
 With biting whispered words and cutting glances, Bill was bullied.
 We needed no social media to help us in our efforts.
-Smart-ass remarks need not be 140-characters long to inflict pain.
+Smart-ass remarks needed not be Twitter-length to inflict pain.
 I knew far too well how deeply they could slice through dignity.
 I had been bullied during awkward middle school years, called “Rover” and barked at like a dog when I ventured into my backyard by the good Baptist boys down the street who were local football stars.
-That was before contact lenses, a good hairstyle, and short skirts had those same boys asking me out on dates.
+That was before contact lenses, a legitimate salon hairstyle, and short skirts had those same boys asking me out on dates.